Cost of Investor Permit Application in Kenya

 - Bank statements showing available capital.

-- Bank confirmation letter where applicable.
+- Bank confirmation or bank statement verification where applicable.

-- Proof of offshore transaction receipt / slip.
+- Offshore transaction receipt / slip.

 - SWIFT or inward remittance records where funds have moved into Kenya.